mohamaddib147/salat_time_app/README.md

 # Salat Time - Prayer Times Flutter App

-A simple yet functional Flutter application designed to provide Muslims with accurate daily prayer (Salat) times based on their location.
-The app can fetch times using the device's GPS or by manually entering a city name.
+A polished Flutter app that shows accurate daily prayer (Salat) times, plays Adhan at prayer time with a notification, and provides a home screen widget with the next prayer and countdown.
+Fetch times by GPS or manual city input.

 **(Optional: Add Screenshots Here)**
 <!-- ![Screenshot 1](link/to/screenshot1.png) -->